turingschool/backend-curriculum-site/professional_development/module_four/organize_your_shit.markdown

 layout: page
 ---

+*Precheck*: Before you dive into this, you should carefully complete the [Identity Essentials](backend.turing.io/professional_development/module_one/identity_essentials) tutorial.

 Your success in both job hunting and succeeding on in that job will boil down to:

 **Discipline** + **Hustle** + **Skill**

-Your *skills* have grown and continue to grow during Mod 4.
+* Your *skills* have grown and continue to grow as you near graduation.
 That's easy.

-*Hustle* comes easily for some and is difficult for others.
+* *Hustle* comes easily for some and is difficult for others.
 We'll continue to talk about that.

-But today we're focused on *discipline*.
+* But today we're focused on *discipline*.

 ## On Discipline